Specy/s68k/tests/corpus/README.md

   field is the Labels, by name, and a Constant's value is visible in every instruction that uses it.
 Writing the whole symbol table instead is a deliberate change of the fixtures and is not one phase 1 made.
+  A name written in the label field **inside an `offset` region** is a Constant and not a Label — its value is an offset into a structure, no line of the program is laid out at it, and it may be negative — so it is not here either;
+  the symbol listing of the Program is where it is, and it says `constant` (phase 2 of the design record, `Directives/offset.htm`).

 ### Conventions